Dev-Craig44/rn-fundamentals/README.md

 - iOS offers more granular control over shadows with multiple properties.
 - Android simplifies shadow implementation but limits customization to the `elevation` property.

+# Paddings and Margins

+Understanding the difference between padding and margin is crucial for layout design:

+- **Padding**: The space between the content of a component and its border.
+It creates internal spacing within the component.
+- **Margin**: The space outside the component's border.
+It defines the external spacing between the component and other elements.

+Visualizing these concepts can help you design cleaner and more organized layouts.